 Rockefeller Foundation, Ford Foundation, The Gates and Sam Walton are some of our country’s great philanthropists.
 Their giving was built on the growth of their charitable assets via private foundations, not on their big checkbooks.
-Today, your last name doesn’t have to be synonymous with the ultra-wealthy to have a charitable investment account.
+Today, your last name doesn’t have to be synonymous with the ultra-wealthy to have a charitable giving account.
 Anyone can be a philanthropist using a very simple tool called a donor-advised fund.

 How Donor-Advised Funds Work: Give, Grant, Grow

 Donors give to donor-advised funds and take those donations as their charitable deductions.
-The funds in these charitable investment accounts are invested and grow tax free.
+The funds in these charitable giving accounts are invested and grow tax free.
 All the while, donors can make grants from their funds to nonprofit organizations that mean the most to them.

 Five Tax-Smart Ways You Can Give to a Donor-Advised Fund

 People across the economic spectrum are using donor-advised funds to grow their own pot of charitable assets so they can give more.
-If you’re curious about how people fund their charitable investment accounts, consider the following five tax-smart ways to do so.
+If you’re curious about how people fund their charitable giving accounts, consider the following five tax-smart ways to do so.

 - Maximize your charitable deduction during high-income years.